FGlazov/IL2Stats_Enhancements/readme.txt

 Config name: air_streaks_no_ai

 This module makes the stats not count AI kills towards air streaks.
 E.g. shooting down a Spitfire flown by a bot does not increase your air streak by 1.
+Works with the global aircraft stats mod, if installed.

 ------------ Modules for bug workarounds ------------